Our Staff

 Tui Dougiamas

-Tui started working and volunteering at Educated by Nature in her early teens with not a great deal of knowledge or confidence, but large respect for natural environments.
-Over the years, she has developed into a confident communicator, tool user, tree climber and cubby builder.
-As a passionate believer in nature education, Tui’s favourite aspect of her job is helping children take the same journey she did, building confidence and finding empowerment in their own capabilities playing in nature.
-She is a strong advocate for every child’s right to their power, and to explore this strength in the space that Educated by Nature creates.
-Outside of her work with Educated by Nature, Tui is studying a Bachelor of Philosophy at the University of Western Australia and working towards her Gold Duke of Edinburgh award.
-She has previously received accolades for her work within the community, including being awarded the Defence Force Long Tan Leadership Award.
+Tui started working and volunteering at Educated by Nature in their early teens with not a great deal of knowledge or confidence, but large respect for natural environments.
+Over the years, they have developed into a confident communicator, tool user, tree climber and cubby builder.
+As a passionate believer in nature education, Tui’s favourite aspect of working at Educated by Nature is helping children take this same journey, building confidence and finding empowerment in their own capabilities playing in nature.

 Junior Staff